About This Tool

 Indemnification

 This clause requires users to cover your legal costs if their behavior causes you to get sued.
-Example: User posts defamatory content, the victim sues you—the user must pay your defense costs.
+Example: User posts defamatory content and the victim sues you.
+The user must pay your defense costs.

 Important Limitation: These clauses are enforceable in most U.S. states, but some limitations (like caps on fraud or gross negligence) don't hold up in court.
 Always consult an attorney for your specific jurisdiction.